gcmsrc/Intro-to-Machine-Learning-Data-Analyst-ND/README.md

 The goal of this project is that of building a Machine Learning (ML) algorithm that is able to classify an Enron employee as a *Person of Interest* (POI), i.e. a person who was involved in the Enron accounting scandal.
 The classification is binary, i.e. a person is either a POI or is not.
-The dataset is the form of a Python dictionary, where for every key (i.e. the name of an employee) there is a dictionary of values, including financial and message-related variables.
+<br>The dataset is the form of a Python dictionary, where for every key (i.e. the name of an employee) there is a dictionary of values,
+including financial and message-related variables.
 The original dataset is made of 146 observations, of which **only 18** are actual POIs.
 The dataset, therefore, is very unbalanaced.